Back Back

 Inheritance

-Definition: Inheritance allows a class to inherit attributes and methods from another class.
+Definition: Inheritance enables a class (subclass) to inherit attributes and methods from another class (superclass), promoting code reuse.

 public class Vehicle {